-It is second against third in the Barclays FA Women’s Super League this afternoon when Chelsea Women take on Manchester City Women at Kingsmeadow, and Blues defender Maren Mjelde says Chelsea are more than ready for the challenge.
+It will be second against third this afternoon in the Barclays FA Women’s Super League as Chelsea Women take on Manchester City Women at Kingsmeadow, and Blues defender Maren Mjelde says Chelsea are more than ready for the challenge.

 Emma Hayes’ Chelsea side slipped down to third place from the top spot after our fixture last weekend was postponed at Everton due to a frozen pitch.
 Therefore, today’s opponent and fellow title contenders Manchester City are currently two points above us in second.
 But the Blues have one game in hand, so should we be victorious today, we will jump above them.

 In each of the last four league meetings between Chelsea and City, there has not been much to separate the two teams with all four fixtures ending in draws, and although Mjelde believes it will be another close contest on Sunday afternoon, she is hoping the Blues will come out on top.